Commonweal (newspaper)

 In 1890, Morris resigned as editor and was replaced by the anarchist David Nicoll (Morris went on to publish the Hammersmith Socialist Record, the paper of the Hammersmith Socialist Society).
 With the dissolution of the Socialist League, the paper continued as the independent publication of the Commonweal Group.
 Nicoll published an article on the Walsall Anarchists, for which he was sentenced to eighteen months' hard labour in May 1892; H. B. Samuels then became acting editor.

 Soon after Nicoll's release, the paper was closed and replaced by his own periodical The Anarchist.
 Nicoll later resurrected the name The Commonweal for this publication, under which name it continued sporadically from 1898 to 1907.

-Historian Alex Butterworth believes that the staff of Commonweal "may have consisted entirely of informants, unbeknownst to each other", although "[e]ven today, with unprecedented access to police files, Butterworth is often unsure who was reporting back to the cops."